Social Justice and the Environment Week

 Meet at the BSC Terrace 15 minutes before departure.

 The kick off day, also International Peace Day, will begin the week by discussing environmental issues at Elizabethtown College.
 The goal of this day is to help students understand that environmental issues are not abstract, but impact their daily lives, even when they do not always see the impact.
-This event will encompass two environmental walks around the Etown campus.
-One will be led by David Bowne and one by President Carl Strikwerda (with Jean-Paul Benowitz as back-up).
-The event will also include 2-3 booths around campus that provide self-guided versions of the tours for students who unable to attend the walks.
+This event will encompass an environmental walk around the Etown campus led by Dr. David Bowne.
 Please contact Dr. David Kenley for additional information.

 Monday, September 22: